Here is a list of free stuff to do in Amsterdam: free activities and interesting places to visit.

 Very touristy, but nice is the flower market (bloemenmarkt) located on boats.
 The old market dates back to the times the flowers and bulbs were actually delivered by boat.
 Now, cars have taken that job, but the boats remain.

-The floating flower market is to be found between Muntplein and Leidsestraat.
+The floating flower market is found between Muntplein and Leidsestraat.
 Hardly any flowers there though.
 But if you’re looking for a souvenir, there is a large variety to choose from.

 The gas holder (where the gas from the coals was kept) is regularly used for Amsterdam dance festivals and techno raves.
 If the weather is good, the greens fill up with people who bring their barbecue and children play in the stream.